sidhant007/CS2040C/lab03/README.md

 ## Challenge Questions -

 Q) <a name="Q1"></a> PS1 Variant - Instead of finding the median, i.e the N/2 th element, can you do the same question for the N/3 rd element. (assume integer division for cases when N is not divisible by 3).
-So now I am asking you to add all the N/3 rd elements in sorted order and print the sum.
+So now I am asking you to add all the N/3 rd elements in sorted order and print the sum. (**Note** - Solve this in O(N*logN) )

 <details>
   <summary>Solution</summary>